Undergraduate Student Handbook

 Undergraduate program guidelines

 When are the Acting program auditions?
 When do you need to apply for a Music concentration?
 What are the standards you need to achieve?
 What program options are available?
-Learn more about our undergraduate programs and procedures.
+Please visit the program pages:

 - FSPA Apprenticeship Forms and Guidelines